LoggerheadHatchlingRelease_20170618_012W__OPT.jpg

 Share the Sand: It’s Sea Turtle Nesting Season in Sarasota County

-Sarasota County hosts the highest density of loggerhead sea turtle nests in the Gulf of Mexico.
+Sarasota County hosts the highest density of loggerhead sea turtle nests in the Gulf.
 Here's what you need to know about sharing our beaches with these cute critters.

 If you head to Sarasota County’s beaches this time of year, you might find you’re not the only one settling in on the sand—and that you have company of the non-human kind.

 That’s because May 1 through October 31 is sea turtle nesting season in these parts.
-During the first half of the season, female sea turtles come on shore to build their nests and lay their eggs.
-Beginning typically in July, the baby sea turtles start hatching and embark on their journey back into the Gulf of Mexico.
+During the first half of the season, female sea turtles come ashore to build their nests and lay their eggs.
+Beginning typically in July, the baby sea turtles start hatching and embark on their journey back into the Gulf.

-The Sea Turtle Conservation & Research Program at Mote Marine Laboratory & Aquarium in Sarasota monitors 35 miles of beaches in Sarasota and neighboring Manatee County daily to check for new sea turtle nests.
-This work is done in coordination with county, state, and federal efforts to conserve sea turtles, and Mote’s findings each nesting season contribute to the statewide picture of sea turtle nesting trends.
+The Sea Turtle Conservation & Research Program at Mote Marine Laboratory & Aquarium monitors 35 miles of beaches in Sarasota County and neighboring Manatee County daily to check for new sea turtle nests.
+This work is done in coordination with county, state and federal efforts to conserve sea turtles.
+Mote’s findings from each nesting season contribute to the statewide picture of sea turtle nesting trends.
 Loggerhead turtles are a particular focus in this area, since Sarasota County hosts the highest density of loggerhead nests in the Gulf of Mexico.

 How to Help Hatchlings